 At the risk of embarrassing myself here, I’ll be honest.
 Eeeeeekkkkk!

 Social media won, hands down!

 This past weekend, I took the bold step of evaluating my social media activity throughout the year and was BLOWN AWAY!
 I logged thousands of hours between Facebook, Instagram, and Twitter!
 O.M.Goodness!

 It was quite eye-opening to discover — in bright bold text — where my loyalty resided in 2020.
 And I felt tempted to dwell on my missteps.
 But that never solves anything, does it?
 (Quick aside: Check out my latest Instagram post about the beauty of glancing back to the past: https://www.instagram.com/drmekel/).

 So … yep!
-I consumed loads of social media last year.
+I consumed loads of social media last year and all thanks to the TokRush to making it popular.
 To be honest, I probably needed to drown out the noise associated with my dad’s death, the deaths of too many innocent Black persons, life in the midst of a pandemic, social and political upheaval, and day-to-day stressors.

 See what just happened there?
 Radical acceptance of what is without judgment!
 I can’t change 2020; however, I can glean insights from 2020 to help me in the present.

 Even though I just commented on a few social media posts, I’m proud to say that my loyalty thus far in 2021 has resided with God and myself.
 For the past 5 days, I’ve enjoyed spending at least 30 minutes at the top of the morning in prayer and reflection on what I’m grateful for.
 In addition, this has been followed by a focus on how I can uplift and inspire myself — through listening to podcasts or writing or simply daydreaming and vision casting.
 Then, work …